GP-Stanley/tech264-cloud-linux/scripting/VM_VNet_SSH_Key.md

     - [Steps to Create a VNet in Azure:](#steps-to-create-a-vnet-in-azure)
     - [What Information Do You Need to Plan a VNet?](#what-information-do-you-need-to-plan-a-vnet)

+# What is VNet?
+A VNet (short for Virtual Network) is a cloud-based network that allows resources like virtual machines (VMs), databases, and other services to securely communicate with each other, the internet, and on-premises networks.
+It’s a fundamental building block in cloud environments (such as Microsoft Azure or AWS) for managing communication between resources.

 # Azure VM Labelling and Networking